 “Our Grabbers are at the forefront of solving some of the most significant challenges in this incredibly diverse region, from traffic congestion to income equality and financial inclusion”.

-By systematically listening to the issues and challenges that their local employees face, Grab has been able to identities niche problems and find inventive solutions.
-When building your own brand, remember to include employee feedback into your own problem-solving.
+By systematically listening to the issues and challenges that their local employees face, Grab has been able to identify niche problems and find inventive solutions.
+When building your own brand, remember to include employee feedback in your own problem-solving.

 Every person has a different background and experience, and as the people on the ground running the day-to-day operations of your company, they are likely filled with helpful insights.